The Wailing (2016 film): Release

 The Wailing was released in South Korea on 12 May 2016.
 The film was shown in the Out of Competition section at the Cannes Film Festival in France on 18 May and was released in the United States on 27 May.

+The film had special screening in the Korean Horizons section of the 25th New York Asian Film Festival on 19 July 2026 as part of the 25th anniversary of the festival.

 Critical response

 The Wailing received widespread critical acclaim.
 On review aggregator website Rotten Tomatoes, the film has an approval rating of 99% and an average rating of 8/10, based on 86 critical reviews.
 The site's critics consensus reads: "The Wailing delivers an atmospheric, cleverly constructed mystery whose supernatural thrills more than justify its imposing length."
 On review aggregator website Metacritic, the film has a weighted average score of 81 out of 100 based on 19 critics, indicating "universal acclaim".

 Jada Yuan of Vulture described the film as "operating on a level that makes most American cinema seem clunky and unimaginative".
 Anton Bitel of Little White Lies commented: "By turns funny and despairing, this village noir brings the horror of uncertainty."
 Leah Pickett of Chicago Reader stated: "The film justifies its epic length, meshing ancient east Asian mythology and rituals (village gods, exorcisms by shamans) with more recognizable horror tropes (demonic possession, zombification, the devil represented by a black dog and rams' heads) in a way that feels novel and unpredictable.
 The actors are uniformly strong..."
 Phil Hoad of The Guardian wrote: "The layers of dissembling and self-dissembling pile up so thickly that not only does Na evidently touch on something integral about the nature of evil, but actually seems to be in the process of summoning it before your eyes."
 Financial Timess Nigel Andrews wrote: "Very crazy, very Korean, very long: 156 minutes of murder, diabolism, exorcism and things that go bump by day and night".
 Clark Collins of Entertainment Weekly gave the film B+ grade, stating: "Despite its epic length, The Wailing never bores as Na slathers his tale with generous supplies of atmosphere and awfulness".
 Jason Bechervaise of Screen Daily noted: "The Wailing is initially set up as a thriller and the supernatural setting also helps deliver moments akin to a horror feature, particularly when a strange woman (Chun Woo-hee) first appears.
 But the film's gradual progression into something more sinister puts a different spin on Na's masterful use of pacing".
 Jacob Hall of /Film commented: "The Wailing as it exists would involve burning the very structure of a traditional western movie to the ground.
 It's why the movie is so great and it's also why a remake seems so strange".